 The MA in English encourages a wide exposure to the field, while permitting students to pursue more focused interests.
 MA students at Virginia broaden their knowledge of literature in English, deepen their understanding of literary history, and strengthen their grasp of the critical approaches that are current within literary studies.
 Students exercise analytic, interpretive, and communicative skills that are essential to effective teaching and research, and for which an increasing demand exists outside the academy.
-Students interested in careers in teaching, either in independent schools or at the post-secondary level, may pursue the MA in English with a *Concentration in Teaching Literature and Writing,* a two-year program that provides specialized training in teaching, and, in the second year, teaching opporunities and financial support (tuition, fees, one-person health insurance coverage, and a salary per course).
-The English Department also offers a *Concentration in World Religions, World Literature,* multidisciplinary and interdepartmental concentration that joins the study of literature and literary theory to the study of religious traditions.
+Students interested in careers in teaching, either in independent schools or at the post-secondary level, may pursue the MA in English with a Concentration in Teaching Literature and Writing, a two-year program that provides specialized training in teaching, and, in the second year, teaching opporunities and financial support (tuition, fees, one-person health insurance coverage, and a salary per course).
+The English Department also offers a Concentration in World Religions, World Literature, multidisciplinary and interdepartmental concentration that joins the study of literature and literary theory to the study of religious traditions.
 In cooperation with the Law School, we offer an interdisciplinary MA in Law and Literature.
-Interested MA students may choose to earn a certificate in Comparative Literature, a certificate in American Studies, or a Digital Humanities certificate.
+Interested MA students may choose to earn a certificate in Comparative Literature (contact Prof. Paul Cantor), American Studies, Africana Studies, Gender Studies, or a Digital Humanities certificate.

 The requirements for the degree of Master of Arts in English may be completed in three semesters, with a fourth semester of part-time enrollment a fairly common option for those writing a thesis as their final exercise.
 (NB: There are various enrollment options available to second-year MAs, each with specific tuition implications; for tuition and fees, see this GSAS page, and for further details of the University's MA-reqs see this page of the Graduate Record. ) The BA/MA allows select students already pursuing the BA at UVa complete an MA in one year of additional study, comprised of full-time graduate coursework and including an MA final exercise.
 The MA in English is a terminal degree; candidates may move to the PhD only by joining the pool of outside applicants for that program.

 Ten courses, including at least eight courses taken for letter grades at the 5000, 8000, or 9000 level (total of 24 credits of letter-graded courses required).
 These courses must be completed with a grade of B- or higher, while in residence at the University.
-MA students also take ENCR 8100, which is graded on a Satisfactory/Unsatisfactory basis.
-The only mandatory course for the regular MA, ENCR 8100, Introduction to Literary Research, is a practical introduction to the techniques and uses of literary scholarship, tied to the resources of the University library system.
+MA students also take ENGL 8800, which is graded on a Satisfactory/Unsatisfactory basis.
+The only mandatory course for the regular MA, ENGL 8800, Introduction to Literary Research, is a practical introduction to the techniques and uses of literary scholarship, tied to the resources of the University library system.
 Concentrations within the MA program entail additional requirements; please see the descriptions of those programs for further detail.
 Courses taken for letter grades must satisfy the following distribution requirements:

-one course in literary theory or the history of criticism, beyond ENCR 8100
+- one course in literary theory or the history of criticism, beyond ENGL 8800

-The tenth course may be either another graded course or 3 credits of Non-topical Research, ENGL 8999, which allows for preliminary research towards the final exercise, or ENGL 8998, taken while writing the thesis.
+The tenth course may be either another graded course or 3 credits of Non-topical Research, ENGL 8999, which does not actually meet as a class, but allows for preliminary research towards the final exercise, or ENGL 8998, taken while writing the thesis.
+MA students who are teaching for the English department must be full-time students, thus must take NTRs as needed to bring their credit total up to 12.
+Other MA students may be part-time, but should inform the DGS of this choice.
 The Graduate School allows no transfer credit toward the MA.
 Students who receive two or more failing grades will not be permitted to remain in the program.

 Students are strongly advised to stay current with their work and to complete all courses at the time they are taken.
 With the written agreement of the instructor, however, students may be given a grade of "Incomplete" in one course each semester.
 According to GSAS policy, outstanding work is expected to be completed by the end of the following semester, after which remaining incompletes automatically default to Fs.
 Under exceptional circumstances and with the instructor's approval, students may still complete the work and receive a letter grade after that point.
 Agreements between instructors and students regarding incompletes should include a specific due date and be placed on file with the Graduate Office.